apache/kylin/website/_dev/dev_env.md

 cd webapp
 npm install -g bower
 bower --allow-root install
 {% endhighlight %}

+If you encounter network problem when run "bower install", you may try:

+{% highlight Groff markup %}
+git config --global url."git://".insteadOf https://
+{% endhighlight %}

 Note, if on Windows, after install bower, need to add the path of "bower.cmd" to system environment variable 'PATH', and then run: